liampc/100-days-of-code/log.md

 Thoughts: I was able to succeed in doing 4 pomos in 25 mins in the morning.
 I progressed a lot on the calculator project because I followed the event delegation pattern, some of the constraints were already solved by me since I've been working on it for a quite a time.

+** Day 7 : 28 May 2020 **

+Progress: finished main leasson CS50 lesson week 2, did a couple JS exercises in FCC

+Thoughts : Today was not as productive yesterday.
+I find that I am less productive during Thursdays, based on my pomodoro history.
+Maybe because it is the middle of the week.
+Tomorrow I'll focus harder.